 I recently finished reading A Rap on Race, the book-length transcript of a conversation between James Baldwin and Margaret Mead, recorded in

 the summer of 1970.
-As I said over the weekend, it’s a fascinating book, and I’m going to be posting excerpts off and on for the next while.
-I put up the first on Monday — here’s the second, somewhat condensed from the original:
+As I noted over the weekend, it’s a fascinating book, and I’m going to be posting excerpts off and on for the next while.
+Here’s the first, from the third page of the book: